Looking past rate hike, some fund managers bet on rising inflation

 Alankar has been moving more of his portfolio out of 30-year Treasuries and into the shorter end of the yield curve in anticipation that a rush of investors out of long-dated bonds will send yields on 30-year Treasuries closer to 4 percent from the current 2.98 percent.
 Such a move would be the largest jump in yields since the financial crisis.

 Not every fund manager is bullish on inflation, of course.
-Carl Kaufman, co-portfolio manager of the $5.8 billion Osterweis Strategic Income fund (OSTIX.O), said that poor retail sales suggest the economy is not strong enough to boost inflation.
+Carl Kaufman, co-portfolio manager of the $5.8 billion Osterweis Strategic Income fund, said that poor retail sales suggest the economy is not strong enough to boost inflation.

 (Reporting by David Randall; Editing by Dan Grebler)